Online applications to magnet schools will be available online beginning November through January. Students may select

 Students must meet GPA and test score eligibility in order to be qualified to apply to a magnet program.
 Students applying to a magnet program must meet the following eligibility:

-Exception: For all Talented & Gifted schools and Townview Science and Engineering, 80% grade point average in in core subjects (Reading/Language Arts, Math, Science and Social Studies) See the Magnet Schools page for a list of schools
+Exception: For all Talented & Gifted schools and Townview Science and Engineering, 80% cumulative grade point average See the Magnet Programs page for a list of schools

-40th Percentile on Spring 2021 STAAR in Reading AND Math OR Local 40th Percentile on upcoming 2021 Beginning-of-Year MAP Reading AND Math
+40th Percentile on Spring STAAR in Reading AND Math OR Local 40th Percentile on set of MAP Reading AND Math scores

-Exception: For all Talented & Gifted schools and Townview Science and Engineering, 70th Percentile on Spring 2021 STAAR in Reading AND Math OR Local 70th Percentile on upcoming 2021 Beginning-of-Year MAP Reading AND Math (See the Magnet Schools page for a list of schools)
+Exception: For all Talented & Gifted schools and Townview Science and Engineering, 70th Percentile on Spring STAAR in Reading AND Math OR 70th Percentile on set of MAP Reading AND Math scores

 Note: Students who do not have Dallas ISD test scores can provide norm-referenced test scores.
 Click here to view a list of approved tests.
 If your test is not listed, please contact the applying school for approval of test.

 Applicants who meet the minimum GPA and test score requirements are eligible to move forward to the on-campus assessment process.
-The assessment will be scheduled online once eligibility has been met and all other required documents have been submitted online.
+The assessment will be scheduled once eligibility has been met and all other required documents have been submitted online.

 Magnet Campuses will conduct in-person assessments during this year's choice application season that begins November 8, 2021 and runs through January 31, 2022.
 Campuses should follow all District policies in ensuring safety for all while conducting on-campus assessments.

 - Copy of student’s most recent report card (for all students applying to grades 2nd - 12th)